 Why?
 People will want to work with you.
 They will want to hear your message, even when you are delivering constructive feedback.

-In our quick-fix world, we often forget to focus on the affirmations, and that is particularly the case in our communications when delivering constructive feedback.
+In our quick-fix world, we often forget to focus on the affirmations.
+Skipping these ‘positives’ and only focusing on the ‘negatives’ is one of the major communication barriers when delivering constructive feedback.

 All the time.